JeffersonLab/clas12root/README.md

     LowLiveTime: live time < 0.9
     Misc: miscellaneous defect

-The clasqaDB software also returns the accumulated charge for events that have passed the quality assurance requirements.
+The clas12-qadb software also returns the accumulated charge for events that have passed the quality assurance requirements.
 This is accessed with:

     c12.db()->qadb()->getAccCharge();